RxLaboratory/Duik/src-docs/docs/guide/automation/kleaner.md

 The Kleaner does a lot of things for you, effectively applying some general animation principles.
 What it does exactly also depends on the type of property being animated.

 - ***Anticipation*** is what happens before the actual movement, to get momentum before moving the object.
 It's one of the 12 Disney's animation principles[^principles].
 The *Will* is shown with the anticipation.
-- The ***Motion Interpolation*** is what happens between the keyframes, it describes how the Kleaner *smoothes* the animation and makes it more dynamic.
+- The ***Motion Interpolation*** is what happens between the keyframes, it describes how the Kleaner *smooths* the animation and makes it more dynamic.
 It's mostly with this interpolation that the *Weight* of the object is shown, and the *Will* of the character, but almost all other general parameters are also used to tweak it.
 - The ***Overlap***, or *drag*, is what makes objects *lag behind* their parents, the other objects they're attached to.
 The Kleaner is able to add overlapping animation and drag to **spatial properties**.
 - The ***Follow through*** is what happens after the keyframes and the main animation.
 It is how the object oscillates or bounces on a surface before coming to a full stop.
 - Duik is able to simulate ***Soft bodies*** if the Kleaner is applied on **spatial properties**.
 In this case, these spatial properties will lag a bit behind the main motion of the layer itself (similarly to the *overlap*), thus creating this *soft body* simulation.
 This works especially well on After Effects puppet pins, or any other effect deforming the layer.